is8ac/aural2/paper/aural2.md

 As the past few seconds contained no utterances, the current utterance is probably using the word, not just mentioning it.
 However there are multiple intents which, when expressed, begin with white noise.
 Given the information available, the model can not know if the user is expressing the "PlayMusic" intent, or the "PruneShrubbery" intent, or if the white noise was produces by some other source.
-We would therefore like it to output significant, but still less then 0.5, values for states 0, 1 and 3.
+We would therefore like it to output significant, but still less than 0.5, values for states 0, 1 and 3.

 Each time a 32 millisecond window passes, a new MFCC is given to the LSTM with new information about the state of the world.
 A new MFCC arrives, and this time, it does not contain much white noise and instead the frequency distribution looks quite like that of the "l" phoneme.
 Assuming that the only intent which starts with a few steps of while noise followed by the "l" phoneme is the `PlayMusic` intent, we would like the LSTM to start to output a value close to 1 for state 1 of its output.
-At this point, vsh, having received the `PlayMusic` intent with greater then 0.9 confidence, will start to play the music.
+At this point, vsh, having received the `PlayMusic` intent with greater than 0.9 confidence, will start to play the music.
 As the user continues speaking the word "play", we want the LSTM to continue to output a high value for state 1.
 But as soon as the LSTM receives an MFCC of silents, we want it to go back to outputting a value close to 1 for state 0, and close to 0 for every other state.